phax/ph-parent-pom/README.md

     * Updated to jacoco-maven-plugin 0.8.4
     * Updated to ph-csscompress-maven-plugin 6.2.0
     * Updated to ph-dirindex-maven-plugin 3.0.1
+    * Updated to ph-jscompress-maven-plugin 2.2.2
+    * Removed the UML Doclet because it conflicts with certain outputs
+    * Added `org.owasp:dependency-check-maven` reporting plugin
 * v1.10.8 - 2019-02-03
     * Improved license formatting configuration
     * Updated to JaCoCo 0.8.3